Rugved7/StockSimX-/Readme.md

 ### 🔄 Realistic Market Simulation
 - Price-time priority matching (realistic exchange rules)
 - Partial order fills when quantities don't match exactly
 - Market volatility through random price movements

+## Further Enhancements
+- Build a GUI for this project using React Native
+- Scale it up to more than 4 stocks (expecting 20 stocks)
+- Use the concept of Distributed Database and Scaling
+- Use and deploy it on cloud platform like Amazon AWS

 ## 📄 License